Commentary: Look in the mirror before smearing China on human rights

 So far, the Canadian government has not yet solved the aborigines' problems including their low education rate, high unemployment rate and high crime rate.
 The average life expectancy of aborigines is nearly 10 years lower than that of other groups.
 The employment rate of the aboriginal group is less than 60 percent, and their income is also markedly lower.

+Native Indians participate in the Day 2 of 25th annual Squamish Nation Pow Wow in West Vancouver, British Columbia, Canada, July 7, 2012.
+(Xinhua/Sergei Bachlakov)

-Between the year 1980 to 2015, thousands of indigenous women and children went missing or were murdered, and many of these cases have remained unsolved.
-A report released in 2019 concluded that decades of missing and murdered indigenous women amounts to a "Canadian genocide."
+Between 1980 and 2015, thousands of indigenous women and children went missing or were murdered, and many of these cases have remained unsolved.
+A report released in 2019 concluded that decades of missing and murdered indigenous women amount to a "Canadian genocide."

 Judging by the dark history of Canada, some Canadian politicians should better keep the label of "genocide" to themselves.